shahriarta/Data-Guided-Regulation/README.md

-# Data-Guided-Regulation
+# Data-Guided Regulation (DGR)

-In this repository, we provide the code for the simulations of the following manuscript:
+In this repository, we provide the code for the simulations of the following manuscript: <br  >

-Online Regulation of Unstable LTI Systems from a Single Trajectory
+## Online Regulation of Unstable LTI Systems from a Single Trajectory

 Shahriar Talebi, Siavash Alemzadeh, Newsha Rahimi, Mehran Mesbahi

+---